Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Therapeutic oral NMN doses range from 500-1000mg daily, with some individuals requiring up to 1500mg daily to achieve desired cellular NAD+ increases.
 Split dosing (250-500mg twice daily) may improve absorption and reduce GI side effects compared to single large doses.
 Morning administration is preferred, as evening doses may interfere with sleep quality due to increased cellular energy production.

 Injection administration requires proper technique and sterile handling to prevent complications.
 Most patients receive training for subcutaneous self-injection using insulin syringes, though some prefer intramuscular administration with longer needles.
 Injection sites should be rotated between abdomen, thigh, and upper arm areas to prevent tissue irritation.
-NAD+ injections require refrigeration and typically remain stable for 30-60 days after reconstitution.
+NAD+ injections require refrigeration and typically remain stable for 30-60 days after reconstitution calculator.

 Storage requirements differ significantly between methods.
 NAD+ injections must be refrigerated at 2-8°C and protected from light to maintain potency.
 Oral NMN supplements should be stored in cool, dry conditions away from direct sunlight, with most products remaining stable at room temperature for 12-24 months when properly sealed.
 Some premium NMN products recommend refrigeration to maximize shelf life and potency retention.